Pizza Pops: History

-Pizza Pops were invented by Paul Faraci (September 13, 1928 – February 6, 2018) of Winnipeg, Manitoba, Canada in 1964; they were conceived as a modification of traditional cheese-filled Italian turnovers such as calzone or panzerotti.
+Pizza Pops were invented by Paul Faraci (1928 – 2018) of Winnipeg, Manitoba, Canada, in 1964; they were conceived as a modification of traditional cheese-filled Italian turnovers such as calzone or panzerotti.
 The rights to Pizza Pops were later sold to Pillsbury.
 Pizza Pops are currently manufactured by General Mills at a factory in Winnipeg.

 Varieties

 Pizza Pops come in several varieties such as "Hawaiian", "Three Meat", "Pepperoni", "Pepperoni & Bacon", "Deluxe", "Cheese Burger", "Canadian", "Poutine" and "Three Cheese".
 All varieties of Pizza Pops, except for poutine and Three Cheese, contain pizza sauce, pizza topping, and meat.
-They may also contain vegetables, such as green peppers or mushrooms, and artificial colours and flavours such as Yellow 5.
+They may also contain vegetables, such as green peppers or mushrooms, and artificial colours and flavours, such as Yellow 5.

 Chili Pops and Veggie Pops were introduced at the same time in the 1980s but were discontinued within a few years.
 Chili Pops were reintroduced along with the introduction of Fajita Pops in the 1990s, but both were also discontinued within a few years.

-Pizza Pops are only available in Canada.
+Pizza Pops are available only in Canada.